TimoThans33/scout-temporary/docs/README.md

 # 0. Scout-docs

-This repo contains all the documentation on the scout.
+This repository contains all the documentation on the scout.

 ## 0.1 Usage
 You can start a basic http server in the docs folder.